 Three weeks ago, I went to Boracay to experience the luxury of resort living and to escape the cubicle space for a while.
 Sharing this Boracay budget travel tips for everyone itching to go to the party island.

 The travel was spontaneous and unplanned.
 Due to the desperation of not having a plunge into salty clear waters for months, we booked a flight straight to the lovely island without even thinking about accommodations, itinerary, and budget.

-- A prequel to my desire of living a nomadic lifestyle.
+A prequel to my desire to live a nomadic lifestyle.

 There are two ways to go to Boracay from Manila, Philippines: (1) A direct flight from Manila (MNL) to Caticlan (MPH) or (2) Manila (MNL) to Kalibo (KLO).
 Convenience-wise, the first option is preferable.
 You can save 2 hours of travel if you want to.

-But we challenged discomfort and embrace adventure so we opted for the second option – Manila to Kalibo.
-Our flight was scheduled to be at 3 pm on a Friday afternoon.
+But we challenged discomfort and embraced adventure so we opted for the second option – Manila to Kalibo.
+Our flight was scheduled to be at 3 p.m. on a Friday afternoon.

 Lo and behold, there was a notification to cancel all flights of ZestAir (AirAsia).
 So we ended up waiting in the airport for 7 hours until we were transferred to another carrier.